Gary Oldman: 1994–2003: Established actor

 In Léon: The Professional (1994) he played the corrupt US Drug Enforcement Administration officer Norman Stansfield, which has since been named by multiple publications as one of the best villains, and most corrupt police officers, in cinema.
 He starred as Arthur Dimmesdale in The Scarlet Letter (1995).
 Oldman also portrayed various accents; along with the Transylvanian Count Dracula, he gave a critically acclaimed reading of Ludwig van Beethoven in Immortal Beloved, and played the Russian terrorist Egor Korshunov in the 1997 blockbuster Air Force One.
 In 1998 MTV's Celebrity Deathmatch aired a match between claymation representations of Oldman and Christopher Walken to determine the greatest cinematic villain.
 The following year, Oldman served as executive producer of Plunkett & Macleane, and portrayed another historical figure, Pontius Pilate, in the television film Jesus.
 He was also considered for the role of Morpheus in The Matrix.

 Oldman appeared opposite Jeff Bridges as the zealous American Republican Party congressman Sheldon Runyon in The Contender (2000), of which he was also executive producer.
 Oldman received a Screen Actors Guild Award nomination for his performance, although some claimed he was dissatisfied with DreamWorks' supposed editing of the film to reflect pro-Democratic Party leanings.
 These reports were declared "sloppy sensationalism" by his manager, Douglas Urbanski, who said that Oldman was "the least political person I know".
 He stressed that neither he nor Oldman had made the statements attributed to them, that they had "produced this film, every last cut and frame", and that DreamWorks "did not influence the final cut or have anything to do with it."
-Urbanski asserted that Oldman received "creepy phone calls advising him that he was ruining his chances of an Oscar nomination".
+Urbanski said that Oldman received "creepy phone calls advising him that he was ruining his chances of an Oscar nomination".
 The notion of Oldman criticising DreamWorks was dispelled as a "myth" by the film critic Roger Ebert.